-The University of Tennessee offers over 500 different organizations for students to get involved with.
+UT offers over 500 different organizations for students to get involved.
 Joining a student organization affords students the opportunity to build a network and gain leadership experience.
 A complete listing of all student organizations can be found on the Center for Student Engagement's website at go.utk.edu.

-Below is a list of some of the ways to get involved with business honor societies and student organizations.
+Below is a list of some of the ways to get involved with business student organizations.